 Those are a small number of quotes from the character HK-47, from the video game Star Wars: Knights of the Old Republic.
 HK-47 is a sociopathic assassin droid built by a Sith Lord1.

-I can’t help but read text written in that style in the voice of HK-47, so now while the author’s intent was to be more clearly understood, they’ve inadvertently layered on a nice helping of sociopathic assassin droid.
+I can’t help but read text written in that style in the voice of HK-47.
+So, while the author’s intent was to be more clearly understood, they’ve inadvertently layered on a nice helping of sociopathic assassin droid.

 Clearly, this is a problem on my end as the reader.
 I shouldn’t draw those associations into what I’m doing now, but it comes up just the same, unbidden.